cc-archive/cc-cert-core/index.md

 CORE is for those seeking deep Creative Commons expertise including those inovled in intensive use of Creative Commons and those who lead and support use of Creative Commons by others.

-The comprehensive nature of CORE is shown through breadth and depth.
-Breadth is found in CORE's seven modules and their associated learning units.
+The comprehensive breadth of CORE is shown through seven modules and their associated learning units.
 The seven modules are:
   * [The Commons](core/commons.md)
   * [Copyright Basics](core/copyright.md)
   * [Creative Commons License Suite](core/licenses.md)